Skills

 Eating centipedes in Yunnan Province, China

-Eating insects and centipedes is a longstanding tradition in Lijiang City, located in Yunnan Province, P.R.
+Eating insects and centipedes is a long tradition in Lijiang City, in Yunnan Province, P.R.
 China.
 In addition to centipedes, other insects such as bamboo worms, silkworm pupae, and locusts are also consumed.
-While they are high in protein…
+While they are high in protein and…

 Bushmen hunting techniques in Namibia

-In earlier times, the Ju/:hoansi bushmen of North-East Namibia had employed four distinct traditional techniques for hunting animals.
-These techniques had remained unchanged over time, as even in the present day (in 2023), the Ju/:hoansi continue to eschew the use…
+In earlier times, the Ju//hoansi Khoi-san (Bushmen) of North-East Namibia employed four distinct traditional techniques for hunting animals.
+These techniques have remained unchanged, as even today (in 2023), the Ju//hoansi continue to eschew the use of firearms, sticking to their…

 Sourplum fruits for food and oil

 Sourplums, which belong to the Olacacea family, comprise two species: the Blue Sourplum (Ximenia americana) and the Great Sourplum (Ximenia caffra).
-Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries around the world, as shown on…
+Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries worldwide, as shown on the map….

 Beachcombing for Vongole clams in Northern Italy

 Vongole clams (Ruditapes philippinarum) are the main bivalve species collected from the flat beaches of the Adriatic Sea in Northern Italy.
-These clams were introduced to aquaculture facilities in the lagoon of Venice in 1983 and are now considered an…
+Introduced to aquaculture facilities in the lagoon of Venice in 1983, they are now considered an invasive species, having…

 How to find freshwater on sandy beaches?